Tips for Sharing a Workspace with Housemates

 4. Create opportunities for artificial distance

 Sharing a workspace with your housemates can be difficult, no matter what the situation.
-You may find that creating artificial distance between you and your housemates helps you all live, work and socialise together peaceably.
+You may find that creating an artificial distance between you and your housemates helps you all live, work and socialise together peaceably.
 This separation could improve your well-being and your relationships, even if your housemate is a spouse, family member or a close roommate.

 There are many ways to give emotional, physical or mental space to yourself and others, even in an enclosed home.
 Here are a few ideas on how to create artificial distance from your housemates during the coronavirus: